suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 #### suit-condition-vendor-identifier, suit-condition-class-identifier, and suit-condition-device-identifier {#identifier-conditions}

 There are three identifier-based conditions: suit-condition-vendor-identifier, suit-condition-class-identifier, and suit-condition-device-identifier.
-Each of these conditions match a RFC 4122 {{RFC4122}} UUID that MUST have already been set as a parameter.
+Each of these conditions match a UUID {{I-D.ietf-uuidrev-rfc4122bis}} that MUST have already been set as a parameter.
 The installing Recipient MUST match the specified UUID in order to consider the manifest valid.
 These identifiers are scoped by component in the manifest.
 Each component MAY match more than one identifier.
 Care is needed to ensure that manifests correctly identify their targets using these conditions.
 Using only a generic class ID for a device-specific firmware could result in matching devices that are not compatible.

 The Recipient uses the ID parameter that has already been set using the Set Parameters directive.
 If no ID has been set, this condition fails. suit-condition-class-identifier and suit-condition-vendor-identifier are REQUIRED to implement. suit-condition-device-identifier is OPTIONAL to implement.